myned-ai/bonsai-connectors/README.md

 Link to Open AI environments: https://github.com/openai

 Bonsai is the machine teaching service in the Autonomous Systems suite from Microsoft.
-It builds on innovations in reinforcement learning to simplify AI development. we use Bonsai to create agents (brains) that control and optimise complex systems.
+It builds on innovations in reinforcement learning to simplify AI development.
+We use Bonsai to create agents (brains) that control and optimise complex systems.
 No neural net design required.

 Full documentation for Bonsai's Platform can be found at https://docs.bons.ai.